cis-famu/oer-assignment-oer-group-2/chapter2.md

 which will add some some formatting and stylingn to to your program's results.
 You'll also discover the limits of standard I/O operations and how to break free from them.
 In short, this chapter goes deep into the details of using I/O devices in C++ code.

-## A Section Per Topic (CAM)
+## A Section Per Topic
 Comments: Used to identify the authors of the program, give the dates whem its modified, and give a brief explanation of the program.

-Special symbols: The smallest unit for a program written in ant langauge is a token.
+These are designated by using '//' before the line of comment Special symbols: The smallest unit for a program written in ant langauge is a token.
 Thry are divded into symbols, word symbols, and identifiers
 Keywords: Words or symbols that cannot be used for anything but their intedned use.
 Identifiers: The names of things that appear in programas such as: variables, constants, and functions.
 White spaces: They seperate special symbols, reserved words, and identifiers.
 Data types: A set of vaules together with a set of allowed operations.

-Intergal: Data type that deals with intergers or numbers without a decimal place

-Floating point: data type that deals with deciaml numbers
+Intergal: Data type that deals with intergers or numbers without a decimal place Floating point: data type that deals with deciaml numbers
 Enumeration: A user defined data type
 Type conversion: Used to aviod type coercion by providing explicit type conversion through the use of a cast operator
 String: A sequence of zero or more characters.

-syntax: Syntax of language tells what is legal and what isn't.
+Syntax: Syntax of language tells what is legal and what isn't.

-statement terminator: The semi colon must end all C++ statements.
+Statement Terminator: The semi colon must end all C++ statements.

-Type c
 ## Review Questions
 1. True/False: When using cin and cout you must #include <iostream> in the header.
 2. In C++ , an infinite sequence of characters from a source to a destination is considered a ________.